 PrEP stands for pre-exposure HIV prophylaxis.
-It’s a way of preventing HIV infection by taking a pill on an ongoing basis before sex.
+It’s a way of preventing HIV infection by taking a pill on an ongoing basis before sex and continued after sex.
 It’s taken by someone who doesn’t have HIV, to prevent them from getting HIV.
 The PrEP pill is an antiretroviral drug – the same type of pill taken by someone who already has HIV to treat HIV.

 What does PrEP involve?

-PrEP is most commonly taken as a once-a-day pill of a drug called Truvada (a combination of tenofovir and emtricitabine).
-Truvada is one of the drugs commonly taken by someone with HIV as an HIV treatment.
+PrEP is most commonly taken as a once-a-day-pill.
+This pill is a combination of two drugs – tenofovir and emtricitabine.
+This is one of the same pills commonly taken by someone with HIV as an HIV treatment.
 Trials have shown that PrEP works best when it is taken regularly – this ensures that levels of drug in the blood are high enough to be protective against HIV.

 Does PrEP have to be taken every day?